alexanderkounadis/assignment-inventory/Readme.md

 SQLite quirks (DateTimeOffset ordering)
 SQLite may fail translating ORDER BY on DateTimeOffset.
 Options:

-store timestamp with a converter (e.g., as TEXT/INTEGER), or
+store with a converter, or

-order by a supported key (e.g., Id) when returning “latest” rows, or
+order by an integer key (e.g., Id) when returning “latest” rows, or

-for small datasets: order in memory after materializing results.
+for small datasets: materialize and order in-memory (LINQ-to-Objects).

 Reference Seed Values
 Tenants